Eliminate the frustration of Android! I tried three ways to disable Google Now

 Solution 2.
 Disable the Google app ⇒ 〇

-The next method is to disable the Google app altogether.
+The next method is to disable the Google app entirely.

-Of course, you can just use a browser like Chrome to search, so
+Certainly, you can use a browser like Chrome for searching, so

-How to disable Google search that appears when you swipe up from the bottom on Android
+How to disable Google search, which appears when you swipe up from the bottom on Android.

 Indeed, swiping up on the home key no longer does anything!

-However, this method will disable all Google app functions, including voice input.
+However, this method disables all Google app features, including voice input.

-If you don't use any Google app functions, this is fine, but
+This is fine if you don't use any Google app features at all, but

-for those who find this inconvenient, we will introduce another method.
+for those who find this inconvenient, I'll introduce another method.

 Solution 3.
 Install an alternative app ⇒ ◎